rectangle-historyLists (Arrays)

 Jira add comment step showing first result option to select the first issue from a list of issues

-Adding a comment to the first Jira Issue from a list of Issues
+Adding a comment to the first Jira Issue from a list of issues

 Last updated